jsinger67/Lelek/docs/Approach.md

 nfa_{combined}=\bigcup_{i=0}^{n-1} nfa_{i}^{N}
 $$

 The union operation I apply here performs two steps.
-It creates a new start state and adds an epsilon transition from this start state to each start state of $r_{i}$.
+It creates a new start state and adds an epsilon transition from this start state to each start state of $nfa_{i}$.
 Also it keeps track for each state in the combined NFA of its original production number.

-*Note* that this union does *not* insert a new end state - making it different from the classical union operations performed on regex's.
+*Note* that this union operation does *not* insert a new end state - making it different from the classical union operations performed on regex's.

 The result is a NFA with states that hold besides their state number $s$ additionally the number of the production $i$ where it stems from.